decentraland/documentation/content/creator/worlds/about.md

 weight: 1
 ---

-In this document you will learn how to use Decentraland Worlds BETA, a new service that lets you deploy isolated scenes that you can access with the Decentraland Explorer and using your digital identity.
+In this document, you will learn how to use Decentraland Worlds BETA, a new service that lets you deploy isolated scenes that you can access with the Decentraland Explorer and using your digital identity.

 The name **Worlds** was given to scenes that exist outside the Genesis City boundaries.
 Worlds can be used to do experiments, create new experiences, as scenes portfolio or even as a Scene Preview Service to test the content before uploading it to the Genesis City.
 Worlds scenes are attached to [Decentraland NAMEs](https://builder.decentraland.org/names) (a `NAME NFT` within the DCL ecosystem that can be assigned to your avatar or LAND and costs 100 MANA to create or can be purchased from a previous owner in the Marketplace) and the NAMEs are used to tell Decentraland Explorer which World to load.